Cantbebad/chess-pairing-unit-tests/README.md

 Uses packages jsdom, jQuery and custom cookie wrapper, to test web page code in NodeJs.

-Unit Test app is also custom.
+Unit Test app is also custom, actually in repo chess-pairing-dev/module/SimpleUnitTester.js

-Added Dockerfile and some others files to run it from container.

-Instructions, how to use it locally with python and nodejs virtual enviromnents are in file: install_nodeenv.txt
+Jsdom requires a lot of other packages, so use this in docker container.